jasonpriem/plos_altmetrics_study/stats/README_docs.md

 To generate documentation, first run this to set up necessary subdirectories:

-    dexy --setup
+    dexy --setup docs_src

 And thereafter run:

     dexy -s docs_src

 The resulting docs will be in the new cache subdirectory, and images will be in the new artifacts subdirectory.
+To see it working, you can check out

+    tail -f logs/dexy.log